fyrkant/hulot/README.md

 It takes the name of the wanted component component using dash-case - so for example, if you want a `HelloWorld` component you enter `hello-world` - and `hulot` spits out a component with that name, `hello-world.js` and a test file with the name plus `-spec.js` added to the end (so `hello-world-spec.js` in our case).

+## Configuration

-`hulot` was created for a very specific project and is therefore **very opinionated and not at all configurable**.
-It assumes that you are using mocha, expect and expect-jsx to test your components and that your files are layed out like this:
+The default for hulot assumes that your component and test files are layed out like this:
 ```
 +---src
 |   +---components